DeepMind trains robots to insert USB keys and stack colored blocks

 Robots perform better at a range of tasks when they draw on a growing body of experience.
 That’s the assertion of a team of researchers hailing from DeepMind, who in a preprint paper propose a technique called reward sketching.
 They claim it’s an effective way of eliciting human preferences to learn a reward function — a function describing how an AI agent should behave — that can be used to retrospectively annotate all historical data, collected for different tasks with predicted rewards for the new task.
-This annotated data set can then be used to learn manipulation policies, they say, or probability distributions over actions given certain states, with reinforcement learning from visual input without interaction with a real robot.
+This annotated data set can then be used to learn manipulation policies, the team says, or probability distributions over actions given certain states, with reinforcement learning from visual input without interaction with a real robot.

-The work builds on a DeepMind study published in January of this year, which described a technique — continuous-discrete hybrid learning — that optimizes for discrete and continuous actions simultaneously, treating hybrid problems in their native form.
+The work builds on a DeepMind study published in January 2020, which described a technique — continuous-discrete hybrid learning — that optimizes for discrete and continuous actions simultaneously, treating hybrid problems in their native form.
 As something of a precursor to that paper, in October 2019, the Alphabet subsidiary demonstrated a novel way of transferring skills from simulation to a physical robot.

 “[Our] approach makes it possible to scale up RL in robotics, as we no longer need to run the robot for each step of learning.
 We show that the trained batch [reinforcement learning] agents, when deployed in real robots, can perform a variety of challenging tasks involving multiple interactions among rigid or deformable objects,” wrote the coauthors of this latest paper.
 “Moreover, they display a significant degree of robustness and generalization.
 In some cases, they even outperform human teleoperators.”